johndah4x0r/johndah4x0r.github.io/README.md

     - [Historical projects](#histproj)
 - [Socials](#socials)

-I am an aspiring mixed-role developer who has some experience with developing both low-level and high-level software.
+I am an aspiring developer who values curiosity over specialization.
+Whether it's an academic Python prototype, a backend service, or a legacy x86 operating system, I build things because I want to understand them, and I learn whatever I need along the way.

 As of **2025-08-15**, I am currently pursuing a Bachelor's degree in *Electronics, Informatics and Technology* at the